fhiso/legacy-format/data-model.md

 ### ANCI   {#ANCI}

-Indicates an interest in additional research for ancestors of this individual.
+Ancestor interest: indicates an interest in additional research for ancestors of this individual.

 See also `[DESI]`